Tiger shark: Skin

-The skin of a tiger shark can typically range from blue to light green with a white or light-yellow underbelly.
+The skin of a tiger shark can typically range from gray-blue to light green-gray with a white or light-yellow underbelly.
 The advantage of this is that when it is hunting for its prey, when prey looks at the shark from above, the shark will be camouflaged, since the water below is darker.
 When prey is below the shark and looks up the light underbelly will also camouflage the shark with the sunlight.
 This is known as countershading.
 Dark spots and stripes are most visible in young sharks and fade as the shark matures.
 Its head is somewhat wedge-shaped, which makes it easy to turn quickly to one side.
 They have small pits on the snout which hold electroreceptors called the ampullae of Lorenzini, which enable them to detect electric fields, including the weak electrical impulses generated by prey, which helps them to hunt.
 Tiger sharks also have a sensory organ called a lateral line which extends on their flanks down most of the length of their sides.
 The primary role of this structure is to detect minute vibrations in the water.
 These adaptations allow the tiger shark to hunt in darkness and detect hidden prey.

 Vision

-Sharks do not have moveable upper or lower eyelids, but the tiger shark—among other sharks—has a nictitating membrane, which is a clear eyelid that can cover the eye.
+Sharks do not have moveable upper or lower eyelids, but the tiger shark—among other sharks—has a nictitating membrane, which is a white eyelid that can cover the eye.
+Tiger sharks are born with light gray irises that darken and change color as they age, ranging in color from dark gray to dark brown as adults.
 A reflective layer behind the tiger shark's retina, called the tapetum lucidum, allows light-sensing cells a second chance to capture photons of visible light.
 This enhances vision in low-light conditions.